Skip to main content

 How to help a child with a cough, cold or flu

 While there isn’t a magic, catch-all cure for coughs, colds and flu, most cases tend to improve on their own in a matter of days or weeks .
-However, there are a few things you can do at home to help manage the symptoms of children’s coughs and colds.
+However, there are a few things you could do at home to help manage cough, cold or flu symptoms in kids.

-We’ve got some key dos and don’ts for how to help a child with a cough:
+Here are some key dos and don’ts to help a child with a cough and related issues:

 Do: